troveski/FLORA/README.md

 ## 6. Contact

-For questions or issues, contact the author or open an issue in the repository.
+For questions or issues, contact the author or open an issue in the repository, he is a nice guy 😀